al1brn/geonodes/README.md

 Reading a named attribute is done using the class constructor `NamedAttribute`, or its short version `Named`.
 For instance, reading a Vector named "Direction" is done with `Vector.Named("Direction")`.

-One can even further shorten the syntax by instantating a new class with name of the attribute rather than with a value:
+One can even further shorten the syntax by instantating a new class with an attribute name rather than with a value:
 `Vector("Direction")` is interpreted as `Vector.Named("Direction")`.

 ``` python